sailfish009/binding_affinity_calculator/README.md

 # Binding Affinity Calculator
-A efficient tool to compute the binding affinity between a unknown peptide and MHC.
+An efficient tool to compute the binding affinity between a unknown peptide and MHC.